Aesthetik

 SOLID STATE [feature]

-a personal revenge story, set in Palo Alto, the epicentre of Silicon Valley and the last frontier of the American dream which is far more fucked up than its pristine neighbourhoods would suggest
+a personal revenge story, set in Palo Alto, the epicentre of Silicon Valley and the last frontier of the American dream which is more fucked up than its pristine white picketed fenced somewhat homogeneous neighbourhoods would suggest

-research/field work includes interviewing big tech engineers (Google/ex Apple/Meta), startups and engineers, a Meta marketeer and a UX designer in California (November 2024) and ingesting Malcolm Harris’s Palo Alto: A History of California Capitalism, and the World.
+research includes interviewing, in Palo Alto/Mountain View/Menlo Park big tech/ FAANG engineers and managers (one from Google/ex Apple, the other Meta), a startup guy, a Meta marketeer, electrical and motherboard/semiconductor engineers and a UX designer (November 2024) whilst ingesting Malcolm Harris’s comprehensive Palo Alto: A History of California Capitalism, and the World.

 Malcolm Harris had the good luck to grow up in Palo Alto, a blessed piece of real estate in the American economy, lit by both the sun of Silicon Valley and the rosy sandstone glow of the Stanford University campus.
 He also had the good luck to make it out alive.
 In the years Harris attended Palo Alto High, students killed themselves at a rate between four and five times the national average, walking to their deaths on the train tracks that Leland Stanford built to escape the labor unrest of San Francisco more than 100 years earlier.